-Estimated giving by the nation's more than 86,700 foundations totaled \$60 billion in 2014 alone, with total foundation assets estimated at just over \$798 billion (Foundation Center, 2014).
-Not only do foundations provide valuable financial resources for non-profit providers, they are led by a board of trustees and staff who provide expert knowledge of the challenges and opportunities faced by the communities they serve.
+Estimated giving by the nation's more than 86,700 foundations totaled nearly \$76 billion in 2018 (Giving USA, 2019).
+Not only do foundations provide valuable financial resources for nonprofit providers, but they also are led by a board of trustees and staff who provide expert knowledge of the challenges and opportunities faced by the communities they serve.
 These human resources facilitate the capacity of foundations to provide leadership on issues like housing and community development.
-By strengthening the connection between the Department of Housing and Urban Development (HUD) and philanthropy, these awards highlight the power of collective impact that can be achieved through publicphilanthropic partnerships between government entities and foundations.
+By strengthening the connection between the U.S. Department of Housing and Urban Development (HUD) and philanthropy, this award highlights the power of collective impact that can be achieved through public-philanthropic partnerships between government entities and foundations.

-Nature of the Awards
+Nature of the Award

-These awards emphasize cross-sector partnerships between the philanthropic and public sectors.
+This award emphasizes cross-sector partnerships between the philanthropic and public sectors.
 The goal is to recognize the partnership process and its impact as a community strategy to increase the quality of life for low- and moderate-income residents across all American geographies - urban, suburban, and rural.
 Examples of desired nominations may include projects affiliated with housing and neighborhood improvements, education, health and recreation, transportation, community participation, arts and culture, safety, disaster response, innovative regional approaches, and economic development.
 Recognizing that foundations of all sizes partner with public agencies, the jury will take asset and staff size into consideration to ensure that the award recipients reflect a diversity of foundations.